 Avoid the roots.
 Work the product up in the palm of your hands before you apply.
 With fine hair, in particular, it’s vital to get an even spread of conditioner.

 Avoid applying too much product to one area.

 Salon Know How: After shampooing, always gently squeeze the excess water out of your hair before applying conditioner.
 That’s because conditioner slides off excessively wet hair.

-Should I comb conditioner through my hair?
+Should I comb the conditioner through my fine hair?

 I recommend using a detangling conditioner such as Revive and Shine Conditioner to take care of fine hair.